 4. Too hot for seeds to germinate

-It is all too common to place pots on a window sill on top of a radiator that is going full blast.
+It is too common to place pots on a window sill on top of a radiator that is full blast.
 And it is only later that we understand that it is an effective way to kill your seeds.

 Solution: Read the seed packet.
 If there are no instructions about temperature, assume that 18-22 degrees Celsius (64-72 Fahrenheit) is a good temperature.

 5. Not hot enough for seeds to germinate

 If you are starting seeds indoors early in the year, you will most likely need to use an external source of heat for seeds to germinate successfully.